nglogic/errors/README.md

 ```

 Now just use the functions to write/read values where you need them :) The pattern is very similar to what you would do to handle values in context.

-## Multi-error

-Sometimes you want to perform multiple tasks, each of them can fail.
-You want to return the error with the description of all failures.
-The one common case is validation: the user should know all the problems with the input, not just the first one. `errors.Append` comes to the rescue!
-See the docs for the example usage.

-The idea for the implementation comes from [hashicorp/go-multierror](https://github.com/hashicorp/go-multierror).
-Kudos to them for this great package!

 ## Wrapping